percona/percona-server/doc/source/tokudb/tokudb_troubleshooting.rst

 **XA behavior vs. InnoDB**: |InnoDB| forces a deadlocked XA transaction to abort, |TokuDB| does not.

+**Disabling the unique checks**: For tables with unique keys, every insertion into the table causes a lookup by key followed by an insertion, if the key is not in the table.
+This greatly limits insertion performance.
+If one knows by design that the rows being inserted into the table have unique keys, then one can disable the key lookup prior to insertion.

+If your primary key is an auto-increment key, and none of your secondary keys are declared to be unique, then setting ``unique_checks=OFF`` will provide limited performance gains.
+On the other hand, if your primary key has a lot of entropy (it looks random), or your secondary keys are declared unique and have a lot of entropy, then disabling unique checks can provide a significant performance boost.

+If :variable:`unique_checks` is disabled when the primary key is not unique, secondary indexes may become corrupted.
+In this case, the indexes should be dropped and rebuilt.
+This behavior differs from that of |InnoDB|, in which uniqueness is always checked on the primary key, and setting :variable:`unique_checks` to off turns off uniqueness checking on secondary indexes only.
+Turning off uniqueness checking on the primary key can provide large performance boosts, but it should only be done when the primary key is known to be unique.

 .. _tokudb_lock_visualization:

 Lock Visualization in TokuDB